German Studies

 The German Studies Library is part of the Unitobler Library

-For general information about infrastructure, borrowing and returning, courier, information and research assistance please visit the website of the Unitobler library.
+For general information about infrastructure, borrowing and returning, courier services, information and research assistance please visit the website of the Unitobler library.

 Infrastructure

-• 66 long-term workplaces which can be rented for one semester; 54 of them come with additional corpuses.
+• 66 long-term study spaces which can be rented for one semester; 54 of them come with mobile file cabinets

-Further information on renting workplaces and corpuses can be found here.
+Further information on the loan of study spaces and mobile file cabinet can be found here

-• 1 Uniprint device (at the staircase on the 4th floor)
+• 1 Uniprint device (next to staircase on the 4th floor)

 Introductory tutorials